 - Darker circles, undereye shadows or sunken eyes

+When the skin’s natural moisture balance is disrupted, it can compromise its barrier function, making it more susceptible to irritants, allergens, and pathogens.
+Dehydrated skin can also contribute to premature ageing, losing elasticity and becoming more prone to fine lines and wrinkles.
 To remedy dehydrated skin, we should address the underlying cause of dehydration.
 This can involve increasing water intake, using gentle and hydrating skincare products, and addressing any medical conditions that may contribute to dehydration.
 One major cause of dry skin is alcohol abuse.

-Contact UsThe Link Between Alcohol Abuse and Dehydrated Skin
+The Link Between Alcohol Abuse and Dehydrated Skin

 The link between alcohol abuse and dehydrated skin is rooted in the diuretic nature of alcohol and its impact on hydration levels.
 Alcohol promotes urine production and increases bodily fluid loss.
 When alcohol is consumed, it suppresses the release of an antidiuretic hormone called vasopressin, which regulates the body’s water balance.

 With less vasopressin, the kidneys produce more urine, leading to increased urination and a higher risk of dehydration.
 The diuretic effect of alcohol can have several consequences for overall health, including dehydrated skin, electrolyte imbalances, and reduced cognitive function.
-The main factors contributing to this link are:

 - Diuretic effect: As previously mentioned, alcohol increases urine production and promotes fluid loss from the body, leading to dehydration.
 This loss of fluids affects your internal organs and the skin, disrupting your skin’s natural barrier function and making it more susceptible to dehydration.